OOTR-Ladder/kaepora/resources/web/content/en/documentation.md

  - You need to complete a few races to lower your _rating deviation_ and reach the required threshold to appear in the leaderboards.
  - Not racing for a week will slightly increase your _rating deviation_.
+ - Your rank and displayed rating uses the lower bound of your rating interval, this means you need to keep playing to keep your rank.

 [1]: https://en.wikipedia.org/wiki/Glicko_rating_system